panzerdp/dmitripavlutin.com/content/posts/098-everything-about-null/index.md

 ## 3. null vs undefined

-`undefined` is also a special value meaning a missing value. `undefined` means a variable or object property that is unitialized.
+`undefined` is also a special value meaning a missing value. `undefined` means a variable or object property that is uninitialized.

 For example, if you declare a variable without assigning an initial value, accessing such variable evaluates to `undefined`: